 See our online guide, Library Support for Shifting to Online Teaching, to stay current with news and updates.

 Staff are available for consultation using digital modes of interaction.
-If requests cannot be fulfilled by digital copies, we will offer consultation by appointment once it has been determined that it is safe to reopen.
+If requests cannot be fulfilled by digital copies, we will offer consultation by appointment.
 We will prioritize University of Arizona students, researchers, instructors, and staff until it is deemed safe to open to the broader community.
 You are welcome to continue using our online mechanisms for consultation.

 In light of the high-touch aspects of our makerspace at the Main Library, a reopening date has yet to be determined.
 As a production site for fabricating personal protective equipment (PPE), CATalyst Studios has remained open on a very limited basis, under an RII waiver.
 Director Jennifer Nichols and her staff are completing a return to research checklist.

-When we are able to reopen Main Library and the Albert B. Weaver Science-Engineering Library, everyone will be astounded by the exciting new spaces and furnishings.
+When we are able to reopen Main Library, everyone will be astounded by the exciting new spaces and furnishings.
 We can’t wait for that day.